+1-888-SITEOWL

 Have the project manager conduct a preliminary call with the project sponsor to set expectations, discuss timelines, and confirm the project.
 At this stage, a fair amount of preliminary work has already been accomplished, but it’s best to confirm everything with the customer a final time before trying to align the project team.

 You’ll also want to define and confirm the project stakeholders one last time.
-External positions and roles change all the time due to conflicting schedules and business needs.
+External positions and roles constantly change due to conflicting schedules and business needs.
 If there are changes to the external team, be sure to confirm those individuals so that you can relay the most current information back to your team.

 Once everything is confirmed and the project is ready to move forward, it’s time to schedule your internal meeting and get everyone in the same room.